thekip/YiiMailing/README.md

         'class' => 'ext.Mailing.Mailer',
         'emailDefaults' => array(
             'sender' => 'Any Sender name <robot@sender.domain>',
-            'layout' => 'ext.Mailing.views.layout', //or any other layout for email letters ),
+            //'layout' => 'ext.Mailing.views.layout', //this is used by default.
+You can set any other layout for email letters
+        ),
         'transport' => array(
             'class' => 'SmtpTransport' //DebugTransport, PhpTransport, SmtpTransport